-- 1. Navigate to the Formulas > Grafana tab, and set these parameters in the Grafana section: - ° Check the Enabled box to enable Grafana visualizations. - ° In the Default admin user field, type the name of the default Grafana user. - In the Default admin password field, enter a password for the default user.
-Alternatively, click [Generate new password] to generate a password and fill the field. - 2.
-For each Prometheus data source you want to use, in the Datasources > Prometheus section, click [+], and set these parameters: - In the Datasource name field, type a name to identify the data source. - ° In the Prometheus URL field, type the used protocol, the location of the Prometheus server, and append port 9090.
+- 2. For each Prometheus data source you want to use, in the Datasources > Prometheus section, click , and set these parameters: - In the Datasource name field, type a name to identify the data source. - ° In the Prometheus URL field, type the used protocol, the location of the Prometheus server, and append port 9090.
 For example, http://example.com:9090.
-In case TLS encryption is enabled in Prometheus formula make sure to use https://example.com. - ° In the fields Prometheus server username and Prometheus server password, enter basic authentication credentials for Prometheus server matching the ones in Prometheus formula. - 3.
-In the Dashboards section, check the dashboards you want to use: - Uyuni server dashboard - Uyuni clients dashboard - PostgreSQL dashboard - Apache HTTPD dashboard

-- Kubernetes cluster dashboard
+In case TLS encryption is enabled in Prometheus formula make sure to use https protocol and FQDN. - ° In the fields Prometheus server username and Prometheus server password, enter basic authentication credentials for Prometheus server matching the ones in Prometheus formula. - 3.
+In the Dashboards section, check the dashboards you want to use: - Uyuni server dashboard - Uyuni clients dashboard - PostgreSQL dashboard - Apache HTTPD dashboard - Kubernetes cluster dashboard

 - Kubernetes etcd dashboard

 - Kubernetes namespaces dashboard

-- 4. Click [Save Formula] to save your configuration.
+- 4. Click Save Formula to save your configuration.